Italian ironclad Formidabile: Later career

 After the battle, Persano was replaced by Admiral Giovanni Vacca; he was ordered to attack the main Austrian naval base at Pola, but the war ended before the operation could be carried out.
 After the end of the war, the government lost confidence in the fleet and drastically reduced the naval budget.
 The cuts were so severe that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.
 In addition, Formidabile was rapidly surpassed, first by central battery and then turret ships, which made the first generation of ironclads like Formidabile and her sister obsolete.

+As of October 1871, Formidabile was stationed in Naples, along with Terribile and Principe di Carignano and a number of smaller vessels.
 In 1872–1873, the ship received new boilers.
 Her armament was significantly reduced in 1878 to eight 8-inch guns.
 In 1887, the ship was withdrawn from front-line service and was thereafter employed as a gunnery training ship.
 At this time, her armament was reduced to six 4.7 in guns.
 She served in this capacity until 1903, when she was stricken from the naval register and subsequently broken up for scrap.